Hgoatly/Discover-Skane/testing.md

 ![Screenshot of the Täppet infowindow](assets/images/readme-images/tappet-infowindow.jpg)>

-- Screenshot of the 'East Coast' map with the Farhultsbaden infowindow clearly displayed.
+- Screenshot of the 'West Coast' map with the Farhultsbaden infowindow clearly displayed.

 ![Screenshot of the Farhultsbaden infowindow](assets/images/readme-images/farhultsbaden-infowindow.jpg)

-- Screenshot of the 'East Coast' map with the Lomma Norra Badplats infowindow clearly displayed.
+- Screenshot of the 'West Coast' map with the Lomma Norra Badplats infowindow clearly displayed.

 ![Screenshot of the Lomma Norra Badplats infowindow](assets/images/readme-images/lomma-norra-badplats-infowindow.jpg)

-- Screenshot of the 'East Coast' map with the Falsterbo infowindow clearly displayed.
+- Screenshot of the 'West Coast' map with the Falsterbo infowindow clearly displayed.

 ![Screenshot of the Falsterbo infowindow](assets/images/readme-images/falsterbo-infowindow.jpg)

-- Screenshot of the 'East Coast' map with the Smygehuk infowindow clearly displayed.
+- Screenshot of the 'South Coast' map with the Smygehuk infowindow clearly displayed.

 ![Screenshot of the Smygehuk infowindow](assets/images/readme-images/smygehuk-infowindow.jpg)

-- Screenshot of the 'East Coast' map with the Ystad Sandskog infowindow clearly displayed.
+- Screenshot of the 'South Coast' map with the Ystad Sandskog infowindow clearly displayed.

 ![Screenshot of the Ystad Sandskog infowindow](assets/images/readme-images/ystad-sandskog-infowindow.jpg)

-- Screenshot of the 'East Coast' map with the Sandhammaren infowindow clearly displayed.
+- Screenshot of the 'South Coast' map with the Sandhammaren infowindow clearly displayed.

 ![Screenshot of the Sandhammaren infowindow](assets/images/readme-images/sandhammaren-infowindow.jpg)